 Outreach and education/training activities are distributed throughout the program.
 Education is emphasized at the food-energy-water technical interface or nexus in order to produce graduates who are capable of participating in these high-growth areas that are so essential to improvement of life in the Navajo Nation.

-Unlike Fall, 2021 when training was offered virtually due to COVID related restriction.
-This year i.e. the second year of the project (2022), the internship program will be offered in-person at our Tuba City location (9 weeks) and at University of Arizona, Tucson (1 week) during May 16, 2022 to July 25, 2022.
+Unlike fall, 2021 when training was offered virtually due to COVID related restriction.
+In 2022 i.e. the second year of the project, this internship program was offered in-person at our Tuba City location (9 weeks) and at University of Arizona, Tucson (1 week) during May 16, 2022 to July 25, 2022.
+Two interns got chance to present at ASM-Microbe 2022 (June, 2022) in Washington DC, while one of them (Tori Fulton) received travel grant award from ASM for her presentation.
+Later three students from the same group of interns participated in ABRCMS conference (November, 2022) in Anaheim, California where April Begay was awarded with first prize on her poster in microbiology, community college’s category.

 This unique opportunity provides an excellent learning experience where students come to grasp their education by the roots.
 A total of eight, i.e., six (research interns; junior year) plus two (research assistants; senior year) Diné College students will receive financial support and technical training in water reclamation and reuse in agriculture over the course of 10 weeks during each year of the project.
 Success in mentoring will be evaluated by tracking the Student Research Assistant and Research Intern’s (S/RA’s) progress toward research and career goals, based on periodic student evaluations by mentors.
 Mentors will be selected from the Diné College faculty.